wgoolsby/mac-setup/readme.md

 * macOS - runs only the macOS.sh script
 * web - runs only the web.sh script
 * zsh - runs only the zsh.sh script
-* mas - runs only the mas.sh script
 * code - runs only the code.sh script

 Font courtesy of https://github.com/kencrocken/FiraCodeiScript